Yossef-Dawoad/Recwpy/README.md

 mic.record_toFile(duration = 3, output_file="outputfile.wav", informitiveMode=True, stop_stream=True)
 ```
 `informitiveMode=True`
-is your friend if you want to get glance of what happening behind the seen
+is your friend if you want to get a glance of what happening behind the scene

 <hr>